 Having openly criticized the Gang of Four in 1969, Shi Lu took refuge in the wilderness near Xi'an.
 After a year he sought asylum in the hospital where he had been treated earlier for schizophrenia and alcoholism.

-I love the pines of Mount Hua,
+I love the many pines on Mount Hua,

-Tall, noble, solemn, and dignified.
+Tall, noble, and dignified,